fumin/apns-ruby/README.md

 n1 = APNS::Notification.new(token, alert: 'hello')
 ne = APNS::Notification.new('bogustoken', alert: 'error')
 n2 = APNS::Notification.new(token, alert: 'world')
-conn.write([n1, ne, n2])
+conn.push([n1, ne, n2])
 # Should receive only a 'hello' notification on your device

-# Wait for Apple to report an error and close the connection
+# Wait for Apple to report an error and close the connection on their side, due to
+# the bogus token in the second notification.
+# We'll detect this and automatically retry and invoke your error handler.
 sleep(7)
-conn.write([APNS::Notification.new(token, alert: 'hello world 0')])
+conn.push([APNS::Notification.new(token, alert: 'hello world 0')])
 sleep(7)
-conn.write([APNS::Notification.new(token, alert: 'hello world 1')])
+conn.push([APNS::Notification.new(token, alert: 'hello world 1')])

 # 'Invalid token: bogustoken' is printed out
-# We should be receiving the 'world', 'hello world 0', and 'hello world 1' notifications
+# We should be receiving each and every successful notification with texts:
+# 'world', 'hello world 0', and 'hello world 1'.
 ```

 A great amount of code in this gem is copied from https://github.com/jpoz/APNS , many thanks to his pioneering work.
 This work itself is licensed under the MIT license.